Genital warts are warts

 HPV almost always spreads through sex.
-So the best way to prevent it is to not
+So another way to prevent genital warts

-have sex (vaginal, oral, or anal).
-If someone does decide to have sex, using a
+(vaginal, oral, or anal).
+If someone does decide to have sex, using a condom

-time for sex (vaginal, oral, anal) helps prevent HPV and other STDs.
-But condoms can't
+every time for sex (vaginal, oral, anal) helps prevent HPV and other STDs.
+But condoms

 Should Sexual Partners Be Told About Genital Warts?

 Someone diagnosed with genital warts should have an honest

 conversation with sexual partners.
 Partners need to be seen by a health care provider